 A family’s ethnicity, history, and geographic location are tantamount in baby naming.
 Even if it’s a minor character in your story, take the time to figure out his backstory, his ethnicity, his parents’ backgrounds, the parents’ personalities, and a name that fits.
 Also consider location of birth and generation.
 A fifth-generation Italian child may not be named Lorenzo if he’s born in Ohio in 1980.
 He might just be named Jason.

 4. Don’t use similar names for two characters

 Using two similar names will be confusing to the reader/consumer of your story.
 Kirk and Kent, for example, might trip people up.
 Even when naming twins, be careful that they are unique enough to differentiate to the viewer/reader.

 5. But give your siblings the same style of names

-4. Give your sibling characters similar NAMING STYLES.
 Very rarely will parents change their naming styles when naming children.
 If one child has a traditional name, it would be rare that another would have a created or wild name.
 If you want a sibling to have a different type of name, make it a nickname (with a secret traditional name).
 For example, a woman named Skyler probably would not have a sister named Marie (Breaking Bad).
 If I had to correct that, I’d name them Skyler and Reese.

 There are certain names in our culture that are easily identified with famous or infamous personalities.
-Adolf, Oprah, Kanye, Madonna, to name a few.
+Adolf, Roseanne, Beyoncé, Madonna, to name a few.
 Unless it is part of your character’s story or background, avoid using easily-associative names.
 This also applies to fictional names, as well, like Atticus, Scarlett, or Katniss.